romanlazurenko/ce-test/README.md

 ### Service Layer Architecture

-The application uses a service-oriented architecture with three main services:
+The application uses a service-oriented architecture with several services:

-1. **WeatherService**
-   - Handles OpenWeather API interactions
-   - Provides weather data with TypeScript interfaces
-   - Implements error handling for API responses

-2. **MapsService**
-   - Manages Google Maps functionality
-   - Handles geolocation and geocoding
+- **MapsService**: Handles Google Maps integration for geocoding and map display
-   - Provides map configuration and markers

-3. **GalleryService**
-   - Manages Unsplash API interactions
+- **WeatherService**: Manages weather data fetching from OpenWeather API
-   - Handles photo fetching and formatting
+- **GalleryService**: Handles photo gallery functionality using Unsplash API
-   - Implements error handling for API responses
+- **CityInfoService**: Manages country information and flag display using API Ninjas

+Each service is responsible for its own API communication and data transformation, following the single responsibility principle.

 ### Design Decisions and Trade-offs